 They’re so delicious that according to the company that makes them, it sells over 35 million packs of Tim Tams a year.
 If you want to be truly Australian, you can do the ‘Tim Tam Slam’.
 Bite the corners off the top and opposite bottom sides, and then drink a glass of warm milk or hot chocolate through the Tim Tam like a straw.

 This isn’t something you’ll find in shops or bakeries, but it’s something that every Australian knows how to make at home.
-Fairy Bread is a nostalgic class that everyone in Australia remembers fondly from their childhood parties.
+Fairy Bread is one of those famous Australian foods that everyone nostalgically remembers from their childhood parties.